Anticipated Opening: Early 2026

 in San Luis Obispo

-DignityMoves and the City and County of San Luis Obispo are embarking on a public-private partnership to provide 54 new units, including 14 interim supporting housing units and 40 permanent supportive housing units.
-In collaboration with Good Samaritan Shelter, Welcome Home Village will provide supportive services to unhoused community members so they can exit homelessness and move to a more stable living option.
+DignityMoves and the City and County of San Luis Obispo have broken ground to deliver 54 new homes—14 interim supportive housing units and 40 permanent supportive housing units.
+Construction is already underway using innovative 3D-printed technology from Azure Printed Homes, which transforms recycled plastic into durable housing built 70% faster and 30% more affordably than traditional methods.
+In collaboration with Good Samaritan Shelter, Welcome Home Village will combine this breakthrough housing with on-site services to help community members exit homelessness and move toward long-term stability.

 OUR PARTNERS